-A rough guesstimate hints at about 10% to 15% of the organizations are in the Doom’s Day syndrome at any given point of time.
+Rough guesstimate hints that about 10% to 15% of organizations are in the Doom’s Day syndrome at any given point in time.
 They barely survive for some time and make genuine efforts to improve culture and engagement or simply vanish from the market.

-Then, there are large number of organizations which are either in The Trap or Positive Stroke situations.
+Then, there is a large number of organizations that are either in The Trap or Positive Stroke situations.
 They form about 60% to 70% in numbers.
-The bulk of them sincerely make an effort to improve area of concerns to move into an ideal state.
+The bulk of them sincerely makes an effort to improve areas of concern to move into an ideal state.

-There are about 20 % to 30% organizations which are role models and we call them successful enterprises in true sense.
-Wait a minute, this sounds familiar to our ears as business leaders!
-Yes, this is in fact like the (un) popular Bell Curve theory indeed.
+There are about 20 % to 30% of organizations that are role models, and we call them successful enterprises in the true sense.
+Wait a minute; this sounds familiar to our ears as business leaders!
+Yes, this is, in fact, like the (un) popular Bell Curve theory indeed.

 Defining Culture and Engagement